NeoGeographyToolkit/StereoPipeline/docs/installation.rst

    will let rows of tiles to be written out of order, while tiles inside a row must be written in order.
-Because of the previous constraint, after a tile is rasterized it might spend some time waiting in the aEUR~write pool' before it can be written to disk.
-If the aEUR~write pool' fills up, only the next tile in order can be rasterized.
+Because of the previous constraint, after a tile is rasterized it might spend some time waiting in the write pool before it can be written to disk.
+If the write pool fills up, only the next tile in order can be rasterized.
 That makes Stereo Pipeline perform like it is only using a single processor.